Italy: Avalanche in South Tyrol kills woman and children | DW | 28.12.2019

 The victims include a 35-year-old woman and a 7-year-old girl, both of whom were found by rescuers but could not be revived.

-Another child, who was also believed to be 7-years-old, was taken to the hospital in a helicopter but later succumbed to their injuries, Italian news agency ANSA reported.
+Another girl, who was also believed to be 7-years-old, was taken to the hospital in a helicopter but later succumbed to their injuries, Italian news agency ANSA reported.

 At least one other skier was injured.